Top Ten Most Liberal Republican Presidents

 Lincoln used Federal power to intervene in the matters of the states, which is usually controversial with conservatives.
 He also opposed the Mexican-American War, passed the Homestead Act, and passed the Morrill Act.

 Ford is mainly known today for just being a placeholder President until Carter arrives.
 It's kind of sad, because Ford was pretty interesting and important.
-He helped establish special education throughout the US, he let the Vietnam War end, he admitted thousands of immigrants fleeing South Vietnam, he expanded anti-trust laws, he imposed more restrictions on campaign finance, he supported the Equal Rights Amendment, and he pardoned draft dodgers.
-Also, later in life, Ford opposed the Iraq War, and also admitted that he was pro-choice.
-He wouldn't make it in today's GOP.
+He helped establish special education throughout the US, he let the Vietnam War end, and he admitted thousands of immigrants fleeing South Vietnam.
+He expanded anti-trust laws, imposed more restrictions on campaign finance, and supported the Equal Rights Amendment.
+He also pardoned draft dodgers.

 Bush was much more moderate than his son.
 He, unlike his son, got UN authorization to go to war with Iraq, and only attacked after using every diplomatic option first.
-He also signed two civil rights bills, was a major supporter of the UN, passed a few pieces of environmental legislation, raised the minimum wage, raised taxes (gasp! ), and addressed that climate change was a major threat to human civilization.
+He also signed two civil rights bills, was a major supporter of the UN, passed a few pieces of environmental legislation, raised the minimum wage, raised taxes (gasp!), and addressed that climate change was a major threat to human civilization.

 Like Roosevelt, Taft was a strong trust-buster.
 He wasn't afraid to use federal power if it meant protecting the average American.